Our Scholarship Program

 - The scholarship will bear the name designated by the donor.

-- A memorandum of understanding (MOU) will be established with FCEF reflecting the donor’s wishes and outlining the roles and responsibilities of both parties.
+- A Memorandum of Understanding (MOU) will be established reflecting the donor’s wishes and outlining the roles and responsibilities of both parties.

 - If the donor chooses to have FCEF manage the application and selection process, an additional $500.00 fee will be assessed annually.

 If the donor chooses to have FCEF manage the application and selection process, an additional $500.00 fee will be assessed annually.

 FCEF will make every effort possible to accommodate the wishes of the donor for their endowment.
 Donors are encouraged to provide a brief biography or memorial for the person the endowment is named for.
 Additionally, donors can provide broad selection criteria requirements for the endowment, such as minimum GPA, need or merit based, or geographic area, etc. Most donors already have a school or university (partner organization) in mind where the scholarship will be offered.
 FCEF will work on the donors’ behalf with the partner organization to ensure scholarship recipient information is received and funds are distributed annually.